 By referring to our Gold Price Charts you can monitor the movements in the market, track the value of any gold investments and decide on the optimum time to buy or sell gold.

 We use the same data that drives our Gold Price Charts to determine the prices of gold coins and gold bars listed for sale on our website.
 This ensures that our customers always get the very best prices in line with movements in the gold market.

-Who Sets The Price of Gold?
+Who Sets The Gold Price?

 Whilst the live Spot Price is an aggregated data feed of the gold price used in live transactions in global markets, it tends to be directed by the Gold Fix Price or London Fix.
 As London was historically the global centre for the gold market, the London Gold Market released a daily market price from 1919.
 By 1987 there was a need for an independent body to oversee the process and the London Bullion Market Association was formed.
-The LBMA now releases two gold price Fixes on each trading day, one at 1030am and a second at 3.00pm to coincide with the opening of the US markets.
+The LBMA now releases two UK gold price Fixes on each trading day, one at 1030am and a second at 3.00pm to coincide with the opening of the US markets.
 The price is released in $USD as the US currency is quoted globally for gold prices.
 Since 2015 ICE Benchmark Administration (IBA) supervises the price setting procedure which is essentially similar to an online auction process between sixteen global financial companies and banks.